Preparation of our Disability Access and Inclusion Plan (DAIP) 2017 – 2020

 - the development of Universal Design Guidelines – Built Form, an Australian university-first, to inform, guide and support the development of a physical environment that is welcoming and inclusive for all people

 - a large program of works to address access and inclusion issues in existing buildings and facilities

 - regular disability awareness training for staff

-- the appointment of two parttime disability advisors to provide resources and support to staff with disability
+- the appointment of two part-time disability advisers to provide resources and support to staff with disability

-- increased collaboration with the Disability Services Commission through the preparation of a series of audio-visual material regarding universal design and intended for use as an academic resource for students.
+- increased collaboration with the Department of Communities through the preparation of a series of audio-visual material regarding universal design and intended for use as an academic resource for students.
 This builds on the Housing Industry Association’s ‘Liveable Housing Project’.